aces/Loris/modules/configuration/test/TestPlan.md

 # Configuration Test Plan

-1. Verify that the Config menu item only appears in the Admin main menu if the user has permission "config" (Edit configuration settings).
+1. Make sure the _Configuration_ entry in the _Admin_ menu only appears if the logged in user has the _Configuration: View/Edit Settings_ (`config`) and that the user can only access the module when given the permission.
   [Automation Test on Travis CI]
-2. Verify that you can only load the configuration module if the user has permission "config" (Edit configuration settings).
-  [Automation Test on Travis CI]
-3. Load the config module.
+2. Load the config module.
 Roll over each of the config labels to see if it gives a description of that setting.
   [Automation Test on Travis CI]
-4. Go through each field in the configuration module.
+3. Go through at least 1 field of each type (text, radio button, multiple entries, ...) in the configuration module.
 For each field where there is a single text area or radio input to enter data, try changing the value and pressing save at the bottom of the page.
 Refresh the page and check that the value actually persists.
 Try to see if the change actually affected LORIS in some way.
 For example, for the project description in the dashboard settings, go to the dashboard to see if the project description actually changed.
+   [Manual Test]
    >Some settings will break LORIS, like changing the base path, or Main project URL, so be wary.
-  [Manual Test]
 5. Boolean configurations in the database can be either set to `1/0` or `true/false`.
    - make sure that changing the value from the module does not alter the type of boolean (`1/0` or `true/false`) in the database but only alters it's value.